Uzhaithu Vaazha Vendum: Cast

+Production

+The film was launched at Prasad Studios along with song recording.

 Soundtrack

 Soundtrack was composed by Devendran and lyrics were written by Vairamuthu.

 Release and reception

 Uzhaithu Vaazha Vendum was released on 8 November 1988.
 N. Krishnaswamy of The Indian Express in his review dated 11 November 1988 called "Devendran's music, Liaqat Ali Khan's dialogues and most of all Super Subbarayan's stunt direction" as plus points.